maurice-35/sei-project-3/README.md

 Working with three other colleagues (Arjun, Ineta  & Aya), we had 10 days to develop a full stack MERN application using an Express API to serve data from a Mongo database, and a separate front end built with React.

+#  Brief & Timeframe

+- Use an Express API to serve your data from a Mongo database.
+- Consume your API with a separate front-end built with React.
+- Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.
+- Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.
+- Have a visually impressive design.
+- Be deployed online so it's publicly accessible.
+- Timeframe: 8 days.